Pacific Southwest, Region 9: Superfund

 Prior to cap construction, two vertical cutoff walls, which serve as subsurface barriers, were installed, one each encircling the Ramparts and Los Coyotes sump areas.
 Each barrier was constructed using a slurry mixture of soil and bentonite clay.

-The gas collection systems installed beneath the Los Coyotes and Ramparts cover systems consist of a series of eight-inch mains and four-inch laterals.
+The gas collection systems installed beneath the Los Coyotes and Ramparts cover systems consisted of a series of eight-inch mains and four-inch laterals.
 The Los Coyotes and Ramparts networks are interconnected, and a single blower induces a vacuum to draw the subsurface gases through the above-ground vapor treatment system.
 The vapor treatment system is located on site at a location due west of Sunny Ridge Drive near its intersection with Rosecrans Ave., and consists of two granular activated carbon (GAC) vessels operated in series.
 The gas collection and vapor treatment systems are collectively referred to as the Gas Collection and Treatment System (GCTS).
+GCTS operations are complete, and the system is only run for sampling purposes.

 Additional components of the remedy beyond physical construction include institutional controls and long term monitoring.
 Institutional controls have been implemented as part of the source OU remedy.
 McAuley LCX, the property owner, agreed no further development of the site property, and to record a deed restriction on the Los Coyotes and Ramparts areas.
 This deed restriction runs with the land and is binding on any potential future owner of the site.